alexanderquispe/Diplomado_PUCP/README.md

 # Diplomado_PUCP
 This public repository contains the training materials, tutorials, code, and assignments for the Intensive Python Course at PUCP.
-The sylabus and structure of this course was created by [Carla Solis](https://github.com/ccsuehara).
+The syllabus and structure of this course was created by [Carla Solis](https://github.com/ccsuehara).
 Please, check her [Python Course](https://github.com/ccsuehara/python_verano) for further details.

 ## I. General Information